 For Mac, the 'Remote Login' option in System Preferences should be enabled.
 For windows, cygwin is recommended and then openssh and rsync packages must be installed.

-A commercial, perpetual Acrosync license costs USD $49.99 and can only installed on one computer.
-To encourage personal use, a special type of license for syncing and backing up non-commercial documents can be purchased at the same price but can be installed on up to 5 home computers.
+A commercial Acrosync license costs USD $49.99 and can only installed on one computer.
+To encourage personal use, a special type of license for syncing and backing up non-commercial documents can be purchased at $14.99 and can only installed on a home computer.